FHA MIP Refund Chart 2026

 Most lenders will automatically apply your MIP refund to the refinance.
 If they don’t, be sure to bring it to their attention.

 The most popular type of FHA refinance is the FHA Streamline.
-It lets you lower your rate to current market levels with no appraisal, income documentation, or even a credit report.
+It lets you lower your interest rate to current market levels with no appraisal, income documentation, or even a comprehensive credit check.

 But you must wait 210 days from your previous loan closing to complete the new loan.
-So getting a refund of more than 68% is impossible with the Streamline program.
+So getting an MIP refund of more than 68% is impossible with the Streamline program.

 For example, you purchase a home with an FHA loan.
 Two months later, rates drop.
 You could get a new FHA loan and an MIP refund of 78% with a new full-doc FHA refinance.

-It could be worth waiting six months for the FHA streamline option, though.
-With it, you’ll save around $700 on appraisal charges and skip the hassle of collecting paystubs, W2s, and other documentation.
+In this scenario, it could be worth waiting a little longer for the FHA Streamline option.
+While you won’t be eligible for as large an MIP refund, you’ll save around $700 on appraisal charges and skip the hassle of collecting paystubs, W2s, and other documentation.

 Unfortunately, FHA offers refunds on FHA-to-FHA refinances only.

-That doesn’t mean refinancing into another type of loan is a bad idea.
+That doesn’t mean refinancing into another type of loan, such as a conventional mortgage, is a bad idea.

 Conventional mortgage insurance is cancelable in the future, whereas FHA mortgage insurance is permanent.
 Also, you can remove FHA mortgage insurance with a conventional loan if you have enough equity in the home.